KSP-KOS/KOS/doc/source/language/delegates.rst

 :struct:`KOSDelegate`, which remembers the details needed to be able to call a function later on.

+The topic can be a bit confusing to people new to it, but this video, produced shortly before the release of kOS 0.19.0 by one of the (then new) collaborators of the team may help:

+`CheersKevin's explanation of delegates <https://www.youtube.com/watch?v=pcbURdU_WyU>`__

 .. note::
     It's important to know before going into this explanation, that the feature described here does not work on structure suffixes as of